torvalds/linux/Documentation/filesystems/f2fs.rst

-			 persist data of regular and symlink. reserve_root=%d		 Support configuring reserved space which is used for allocation from a privileged user with specified uid or gid, unit: 4KB, the default limit is 0.2% of user blocks. resuid=%d		 The user ID which may use the reserved blocks. resgid=%d		 The group ID which may use the reserved blocks. fault_injection=%d	 Enable fault injection in all supported types with specified injection rate. fault_type=%d		 Support configuring fault injection type, should be
+			 persist data of regular and symlink. reserve_root=%d		 Support configuring reserved space which is used for allocation from a privileged user with specified uid or gid, unit: 4KB, the default limit is 12.5% of user blocks. reserve_node=%d		 Support configuring reserved nodes which are used for allocation from a privileged user with specified uid or gid, the default limit is 12.5% of all nodes. resuid=%d		 The user ID which may use the reserved blocks and nodes. resgid=%d		 The group ID which may use the reserved blocks and nodes. fault_injection=%d	 Enable fault injection in all supported types with specified injection rate. fault_type=%d		 Support configuring fault injection type, should be